Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we explore text-to-video (T2V) editing with multi-source latent fusion.
-The simple-yet-effective strategy enhances the temporal consistency and structure of edited videos without any tuning cost.
-For each denoising timestep, we apply a hyper-parameter to adjust the latent ratio of T2V and T2I models.
-To relieve the image retention problem, we introduce an update schedule for the fusion ratio which decays it at each timestep.
-Through extensive experimental results, for the first time, we reveal that T2V and T2I diffusion models are complementary to each other, which indicates that we can fully take advantage of T2I and T2V models for better video editing.
-Our method is flexible for various off-the-shelf T2I and T2V models and can complete applications such as object, background and style editing, which we believe will be valuable for real-world practice.
+In this paper, we propose FLDM (Fused Latent Diffusion Model), a simple-yet-effective strategy that achieves high video editing quality without any tuning cost.
+For each denoising timestep, we apply a hyper-parameter to adjust the latent ratio of T2V and T2I diffusion models, with an update schedule to alleviate image artifacts.

+For the first time, we reveal that T2V and T2I diffusion models are complementary to each other in temporal consistency and structure.
+Our method can serve as a versatile plugin for various off-the-shelf T2I and T2V models, which we believe will be valuable for real-world practice.

+\begin{acks} This project was supported by the National Natural Science Foundation of China under Grant No. 62276067 and 62102092. \end{acks}